eclipse-che/che-docs/src/main/_docs/use-che-as-an-ide/ide-git-svn.md

 Importing a project can also be done from the dashboard menu.

-# Built-In Pull Request Panel
-Within the Codenvy IDE there is a pull request panel to simplify the creation of pull requests for GitHub, BitBucket or Microsoft VSTS (with git) repositories.

 ## BitBucket Server oAuth
 You can setup oAuth to a dedicated BitBucket Server.